wordpress security scan

 Step 2: Review wp-config.php and .htaccess

-These files are common targets for malware because they control site behavior.
+These files are common targets for malware because they control how your site behaves.

 Watch for:

-If you see something unfamiliar, compare it with a clean version or check official documentation before removing it.
+If you see something unfamiliar, compare it with a clean version before removing anything.

 Step 3: Use Hosting Security Tools